-On one of our Girls trip we drove from Scottsdale to Sedona in the northern Verde Valley one day to see the beautiful red sandstone formations.
-We stopped at different vantage point to look at the brilliant oranges and reds, it was as though we had set foot on Mars.
-We did the Pink Jeep tour which took as further into the stunning terrain.
+When we were in Scottsdale for Girl’s trip we drove to Sedona in the northern Verde Valley one day to see the beautiful red sandstone formations.
+We stopped at different vantage points on the way to look at the brilliant oranges and reds.
+A Pink Jeep tour we had arranged for took us further into the stunning terrain.
+It was as though we had set foot on Mars!

 Have you visited any of the sacred Spots on Earth listed by Budget Travel here?